 - Eden Prairie Outdoor Center: Free family-friendly activities at the Nature Rocks!
 Open House such as hiking, hands-on interaction with live animals, craft projects and more.
 Watch for this venue to re-open this summer.

 Eden Prairie summer festivals

-Arts in the Park: Shop local artisans and take in live entertainment, lawn games, art activities and food trucks.
-June 6, 2020.
-POSTPONED TO AUG 2020
+Shop local artisans and take in live entertainment, lawn games, art activities and food trucks.
+Aug 21, 2021.

-Peoplefest!
 The annual festival is a large-scale arts event that bring residents together in celebration of the many cultures that make the community great.
-July 31-Aug 15, 2020.
-VIRTUAL EVENT IN 2020
+July 30-Aug 15, 2021.